 Now that we know the dangers that buffer overflow poses, how do we defend against it?
 There are several ways to mitigate this risk.
 If you’re writing your software yourself, careful internal programming can keep your device safe:

 Check Input Sizes - If you know how large an input should be, check to make sure it is that size.
-Buffer overflow occurs because a value that is too large is written to memory.
+Buffer overflow vulnerabilities occur because a value that is too large is written to memory.
 If you can detect the size before passing it to memory, you can reject values that are too large and will cause overflow.
 This may not be applicable to all systems, for example where incoming sensor data may be an unknown size.

 Make Memory Non-Executable - As stated previously hackers will often hide malware in memory and then use a buffer overflow to execute it.
-If the part they inject code into is non-executable it could keep them from activating their program.
+If the part they inject source code into is non-executable it could keep them from activating their program.
 Due to the diversity of buffer overflow attacks, this can stop some intrusions, but not all.

 Use ASLR (Address Space Layout Randomization) - As the G.I.
 Joes always said, knowing is half the battle.
 If a hacker knows where critical code is stored, they may be able to overwrite or delete it.
 ASLR randomizes memory locations, making it much more difficult for attackers to find their targets.